International Students

 Before or after expiration date (depending on travel plans), usually after you extend your study permit or receive a post-graduate work permit.

-Before expiration date, usually after you extend your study permit or receive a post-graduate work permit.
+Usually after you extend your study permit or receive a post-graduate work permit.
+Please check the maintained status impacts on your MSP Coverage for more information.

 Optional, if you want government-issued photo identification.